Monitoring a developing pandemic with available data: Estimating with available data. The Covid-19 case of France

 Time spent in hospital is a dynamic concept in the sense that it depends on the particular date an individual is admitted to hospital.
-In our model $\mu(t,t-s)$, we mean by $s <t$ two different calendar times.
+In our model $\mu(t/T,t-s)$, we mean by $s <t$ two different calendar times.
 That is, $s$ refers to the time of admission to hospital whereas $t$ is the time a patient leaves the hospital, and so, $t-s$ is the duration of hospitalization.

-Figure \ref{fig:lifetime-in-hospital} displays the estimations of the hazard function of time in hospital until recovery, $\mu_{3}$ (left panel), or death, $\mu_{4}$ (right panel), for individuals entering at different dates, that is $s$.

-The plot shows curves corresponding to several values of the first dimension (a movie offering a complete dynamic view is available from the authors).
-For instance the solid black line in the left panel represents the hazard function of the duration until recovery for patients who enter the hospital on 30th November 2021.
+Figures \ref{fig:lifetime-in-hospital} $-$ \ref{fig:death_ages} are designed to visualize the dynamics transitions outside hospital, during the French Covid-19 pandemic.
+To aid in understanding the situation, we have chosen to represent these transition rates from a perspective different from that provided by the functions $\mu_3(t/T,\cdot)$ and $\mu_4(t/T,\cdot)$ recoveries and deaths, respectively, which is the notation that we mainly use in the paper.
+Specifically, for $s$ fixed, we denote by $\alpha_3(s,t)$ the recovery rate at time $t$ of a process that initiated at time $s$.
+Thus, we have $\alpha_3(s,t) = \mu_3(t/T, t-s) \ $ ($0 < s < t \leq T$).
+Similarly, we denote by $\alpha_4(s,t)$ the mortality rate at time $t$ for an individual infected at time $s$, and then we have $\alpha_4(s, t) = \mu_4(t/T, t-s) \ $ ($0 < s < t \leq T$).
+With this notation, Figure \ref{fig:lifetime-in-hospital} displays the estimations of the transition function from being in hospital to recovery, $\alpha_{3}$ (left panel), or death, $\alpha_{4}$ (right panel), for individuals entering at different dates, that is $s$. \\ Specifically, the red dashed curve in Figure \ref{fig:lifetime-in-hospital} represents the rate at which individuals admitted to hospital on 30st of April, 2020 recovered as a function of duration time in hospital.
+The plot shows curves corresponding to several values of the first dimension.
+For instance the solid black line in the left panel represents the hazard function of the duration until recovery for patients who enter the hospital on 30th June 2021.
 The hazard function can be interpreted as the probability a patient leaves the hospital due to recovery conditioned on the duration of his/her stay.
 The solid black line shows a decreasing tendency as time in hospital for these patients passes.

-In concrete, we see that the about 6.2\% of patients that entered the hospital on the 30th November 2021 received clinical discharge on the same day.
-Also, we can say that after a stay of 10 days, a person who was admitted to hospital on the 30th November 2021 has a probability about 0.06 of recovery, while the probability of recovery was barely of 0.037 on the 10th May 2020 for patients admitted on the 30th April 2020 (see dashed red line).
+In concrete, we see that about 6.8\% of patients that entered the hospital on the 30th June 2021 received clinical discharge on the same day.
+Also, we can say that after a stay of 10 days, a person who was admitted to hospital on the 30th June 2021 has a probability about 0.06 of recovery, while the probability of recovery was barely of 0.038 on the 10th May 2020 for patients admitted on the 30th April 2020 (see dashed red line).